TenderSure-Africa-SEZ/trific-platform-docs/docs/getting-started/troubleshooting.md

 # Troubleshooting Common Issues

-This guide helps you resolve common issues when setting up and using the Trific Platform.
+This guide helps you resolve common issues when setting up and using the TRIFIC Platform.
 If you don't find your issue here, check our [Support Center](/support/) or contact our support team.

 ## Installation & Setup Issues